mbortola/docker-jboss-load-balancing/README.md

 ### Other things to do

-every container has ist launcher.sh, chech it out to match you purposes
+every container has its launcher.sh, chech it out to match you purposes

 ## How can i load balance the thing?